mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/12-type-guards/index.md

 }
 ```

-It looks like, even the broken/imperfect narrowing effect of this conditional has disappeared.
+As you can see, the broken/imperfect narrowing effect of this conditional has disappeared.

 > As things stand right now, TypeScript seems to have no idea that
 > the return value of `isCarLike` has anything to do with the type of `valueToTest`

 ### `value is Foo`

-The first kind of user-defined type guard we'll introduce is an `is` guard.
-It's perfectly suited for our example above
+The first kind of user-defined type guard we will review is an `is` type guard.
+It is perfectly suited for our example above
 because it's meant to work in cooperation with a control flow statement of some sort, to indicate that different branches
 of the "flow" will be taken based on an evaluation of `valueToTest`'s type. **Pay very close attention to `isCarLike`'s return type**